course outlines

 Yahadus

 The Yahadus course incorporates the practical insights, knowledge and experiences designed to benefit a bas Yisrael as she navigates the modern world.
-Centered on short units, the course will focus on those practical and experiential ideas that uniquely apply to the religious Jewish woman.
+Centered on short units, the course will focus on those practical and experiential ideas that uniquely apply to the religious Jewish woman and Jewish history.